Overview

 - Due to evolutionary principles being fundamental to all aspects of biology, our research activities are naturally linked with those of other research themes within the institute and throughout the College of Medical, Veterinary & Life Sciences, with particular ties to the Glasgow Polyomics Facility, the Scottish Centre for Ecology and the Natural Environment (SCENE), and the Centre for Virus Research.

 - Individual research projects are tailored around the expertise of principal investigators within the institutes.
 A variety of approaches are used, including ecology, epidemiology, mathematical, computational and statistical modelling, bioinformatics, parasitology, immunology and polyomics (genomics, transcriptomics, proteomics, metabolomics).
-Basic and applied science projects are available for study, as are field-based projects with research programs underway in both the UK and overseas.
+Basic and applied science projects are available for study, as are field-based projects with research programmes underway in both the UK and overseas.

 Get more details